martindale/coinkite-javascript/README.md

 ## Introduction

 Every request made to the Coinkite API requires three special header lines.
-This code can generate the timestamp and signature values for all the headers.
+This code can generate the timestamp and signature values that you will need.

-Header lines you need:
+Example header lines:

 	X-CK-Key: K5555a555-55a555aa-a55aa5a5555aaa5a
 	X-CK-Timestamp: 2014-06-23T03:10:04.905376